Behind the turnaround that netted Vinted €50 million

 “Insight and Accel had the investment written-off to zero and did not expect it to come back,” said Plantenga.
 What came next was the biggest investment round ever for a Lithuanian startup.

-“We started this whole turnaround with something like $14 million in bank account and we closed the round when we had $10 million of cash,” Plantenga said.
-Before the weekend the company saw $2 million in sales ina . single day.
+“We started this whole turnaround with something like $14 million in the bank account and we closed the round when we had $10 million of cash,” Plantenga said.
+Before the weekend the company saw $2 million in sales in a single day.
 “It was close to zero a little more than two years ago,” said Plantenga.

 As a sign of the faith the company has in management, Plantenga said that even though the ownership stake of the founders and executive team has fallen below 50 percent, they still maintain control over the company and the board.